LudovicoPapalia/half-cut-pdf/README.md

 - Python 3.x
 - PyPDF2 library

 *Note: The script is intended for use with standard PDF files.
-Non-standard or encrypted PDFs might require additional handling not covered by this script.*
+Non-standard or encrypted PDFs might require additional handling not covered by this script.
+This code and libraries may for some reason corrupt your files.
+Use the program only on backups and in any case use the code at your own risk.*